 We welcome new patients from the Plymouth area.
-In the first instance, new patients will be asked to complete a patient registration form and questionnaire, both of which are available from the practice or can be downloaded from this website.
+In the first instance, new patients will be asked to complete a patient registration form and questionnaire, which are available from the practice.
 You will then be allocated a doctor.
 If you have a preference, we will try to accommodate this.

-After registering, please book an appointment for a new patient medical with one of the practice nurses.
+After registering, please book an appointment for a new patient medical with one of the Practice Health Care Assistants.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.

 Practice area: Please see link to determine if you fall under our practice boundary. http://www.healthgis.nhs.uk/tools/GPmap/L83006/373977